laurence-trippen/TaskSystem4j/README.md

 # TaskSystem4j by Laurence Trippen
-An easy library to create Java based Task with timers.
+An easy library to create Java based tasks with timers.

 ## The Tester class